Loading...

 How To Cancel the Domain Guard

-This step-by-step guide walks you through in disabling the Domain Guard using the Account Manager, ensuring a secure and seamless process.
+This step-by-step guide walks you through disabling the Domain Guard using the Account Manager, ensuring a secure and seamless process.

 IMPORTANT.
 Cancelling your Domain Guard will set your domain status to the public.
 This means that all your personal data will be unprotected.
 Your name, email, address, and contact numbers will all become available for public viewing in WhoIs.
 Moreover, there will be NO REFUNDS for cancelled/deleted products.